 Foam rollers are great when it comes to massaging your spine.
 They have recently gained popularity due to their ability to alleviate the middle back pain.

-Whether you are an established carpenter or just starting out, rollers are easy to use, available and affordable.
+Whether you are an established carpenter or just starting, rollers are easy to use, available and affordable.
 You will find them so popular with yoga folks, Pilates, and physical therapists.

 Place a roller on the ground in a spacious room or space.
 Lie down perpendicularly to the roller and position it under your shoulders.
-Then make back and forth movements along the areas that are most painful.
+Then make back and forth movements along with the most painful areas.

 7. Use Anti-Inflammatories